rxtech-lab/rxclips/docs/AppDesign.md

 - **rxclips-core** (`../rxclips-core`): Template processing and execution engine
 - **swift-jsonschema-form** (`../swift-jsonschema-form`): Dynamic form generation from JSON Schema

+Don't copy the code to this folder since they are installed through swift package and I only mention these repos just to let u know how to use them.

 # User Experience Design

 ## Navigation Structure